-This article covers the basics of an uncontested divorce and explains how to get one in New Mexico.
+This article covers the basics of divorce in New Mexico, particularly, an uncontested divorce.
 If you have questions after reading this article, it's a good idea to speak with a New Mexico divorce attorney.

 In New Mexico, a divorce is also called a "dissolution."
 The laws and paperwork you will need to fill out and file may use either or both terms, so don't be confused.

 To be able to file for an uncontested divorce in New Mexico, both you and your spouse must agree on the following issues:

 If you and your spouse have children together and your children are under age 18, you both must also agree on:

 Furthermore, either you or your spouse must have lived in New Mexico for at least six months immediately before you file for divorce, and one of you must be "domiciled" in New Mexico.
 (N.H.
 Stat.
 Ann. § 40-4-5.)
 "Domiciled" means that you live in New Mexico and intend to stay living in New Mexico for the foreseeable future.
 If you have children together, the children must have lived in New Mexico for at least the last six months and must currently live in New Mexico.

 The process of obtaining an uncontested divorce in New Mexico requires you to file different forms depending on whether you and your spouse have children under the age of 18 together.
 The New Mexico Supreme Court provides all of the forms required for an uncontested divorce on its website.

 If you do not have children with your spouse, you will file all of the forms included in the Dissolution Without Children Packet provided by the New Mexico Supreme Court.
 The packet includes instructions and all of the forms needed to proceed with a basic uncontested divorce without children.